Mexico vigilantes parade through Knights Templar stronghold

 The groups began an offensive last month aimed at ending the drug gang's activities in Michoacan.

 The government recently reached a pact with the groups, granting them temporary legal status by redefining them as Rural Defence Corps.

-The Knights Templar cartel controls much of the drug trafficking in the area, carrying out killings and kidnappings and extorting money from local people.'In charge'
+The Knights Templar cartel controls much of the drug trafficking in the area, carrying out killings and kidnappings and extorting money from local people.

 Hundreds of vigilantes, backed up by armoured vehicles and troops, had set up roadblocks around the western city before entering it on Saturday.